Fading of Ukiyo-e Prints

 For more on this topic, see

-Yoshitaki Fading, Variable Fading, and How Quickly Do Prints Fade? ©1999-2001 by John Fiorillo
+Yoshitaki Fading, Color Changes, and How Quickly Do Prints Fade?
+For more, see Shunei Comparison of the faded Shunei at the bottom right with a well-preserved example. ©1999-2001 by John Fiorillo

 Fig. 1: Shunei